 - Google Cloud CDN is not required when using Google Cloud Storage (GCS) as Google Cloud Storage leverages Google's caching network and your objects are cached close to your users as part of the service.

 After discovering this, I realized that the CDN was not needed.
 I just needed to point the DNS records of my domain to a Google Cloud Storage bucket.
 However, I then realized that when using a custom DNS record in front of a Google Cloud Storage bucket, only HTTP is supported, your content will not be served over HTTPS - you can of course use a Google Cloud Load Balancer in front of the bucket and use your own certificate, but HTTPS is not served when using the CNAME solution.

 Even though I do not have any sensitive content, I prefer to serve all my content over HTTPS by default.
 Not being able to do that from a bucket was a show stopper.

-Using the firebase SDK, I had my static Jekyll blog website deployed in seconds, serving over HTTPS on my own custom domain.
-With firebase's genourous free tier, this blog will probably cost me nothing per month, versus the few dollars it used to cost me per month on Amazon.
+Using the Firebase SDK, I had my static Jekyll blog website deployed in seconds, serving over HTTPS on my own custom domain.
+With Firebase's generous free tier, this blog will probably cost me nothing per month, versus the few dollars it used to cost me per month on Amazon.

 The final setup was:

 - Google Domains - Registrar for domain name

 - DNS with Google Domains - DNS provided by free if your registrar is Google Domains

 - Google Firebase Hosting - Static website hosting with global content delivery network (CDN)